ant-design/ant-design/components/date-picker/demo/time.md

 ## en-US

 This property provide an additional time selection.
-When `showTime` is an Object, its properties will be passed on to `TimePicker`, witch is a built-in function.
+When `showTime` is an Object, its properties will be passed on to `TimePicker`, which is a built-in function.

 ````jsx
 import { DatePicker } from 'antd';